hackerMonica/academicpages/_pages/about.md

 XV6 project as OS course experiment project

-I actually finish the project without any pain and every single section of experiment only take me about a night.
+I finished the project without pain, and every section of the experiment only took me about a night.

 -- RISCv CPU Design -- Jul.
 2022
 ======
-*verilog, Linux, CPU Design* -- Individual Course Projects
+*Verilog, Linux, CPU Design* -- Individual Course Projects

 [GITHUB](https://github.com/hackerMonica/cpu_stream_model)

 RISCv CPU individually designed without any pipeline stall.

-I actually finish this project in a very short time and the implement doesn't need any pipeline stall which is necessary for pipeline teacher told
+I finished this project in a very short time, and the implementation doesn't need any pipeline stall, which is necessary for the pipeline teacher told.

 -- Airplane War Game -- Jun.
 2022
 ======